-Buyers can choose from BMW's tried-and-tested 2.0-litre diesel engine, with 187bhp and four-wheel drive as standard, a two-wheel-drive sDrive20i petrol and four-wheel drive xDrive20i with 189bhp.
-There's also a less powerful sDrive18d diesel with 148bhp and sDrive18i with 138bhp.
-A plug-in hybrid X2 xDrive25e will join the range in summer 2020, promising up to 35 miles of electric range.
+Buyers can choose from BMW's tried-and-tested 2.0-litre diesel engine, with 187bhp and four-wheel drive as standard, a two-wheel-drive sDrive20i petrol and four-wheel drive xDrive20i with 176bhp.
+There's also a less powerful sDrive18d diesel with 148bhp and sDrive18i with 134bhp.
+A plug-in hybrid X2 xDrive25e is also available, with up to 33 miles of electric range.

 Joining quick crossovers like the Audi SQ2, Volkswagen T-Roc R and Cupra Ateca, the BMW X2 M35i offers drivers much of the performance of a BMW 1 Series M135i but in a more sensible package.
 The powerful engine comes at a cost though - over £44,000 in this case, which looks expensive for a small SUV.